 Building On Fill – Concrete Piers

-Its not unusual for the Site Investigation for your new house to reveal fill materials on top of the more stable clay or rock.
+Its not unusual for the Site Investigation Report for your new house to reveal loose fill materials above a more stable clay or rock.

-To deal with the problem of building on poor ground concrete piers are commonly used.
+To deal with the problem of building on poor ground concrete piers are a commonly used solution.

-These are basically a hole that is excavated through the fill and into the top of good ground.
+These are basically a hole that is excavated through the poor material and into the top of good ground.
 The hole is then backfilled with concrete to the level of the underside of the slab.

-When they are finished you have a flat site with concrete pads (like the photo below), ready for the slab to be constructed
+When they are finished you have a flat site with piers visible as concrete ‘pads’ (like the photo below), ready for the slab to be constructed

-You don’t have to have Concrete piers over the whole site, just the parts where there will be fill between the bottom of the slab and the stronger soils.
+You don’t have to have Concrete piers over the whole site, just the parts where there will be fill, or weaker soil between the bottom of the slab and the stronger soils.

 The following diagram shows a typical slab on a cut and fill site with piers excavated through the fill to the good ground.